Pwd9000-ML/Azure-Terraform-Deployments/README.md

 Template repository - Use to deploy Azure Resources using Terraform and GitHub Reusable Workflows.

+See my [very detailed tutorial](https://dev.to/pwd9000/multi-environment-azure-deployments-with-terraform-and-github-2450) for in depth detail.

 This repository can be reused by anyone to:

 - Learn about GitHub reusable workflows.